Professor, Biomedical and Chemical Engineering and Sciences , Mechanical and Civil Engineering

 - Adjunct Professor, Mechanical and Materials Engineering, University of Nebraska-Lincoln (UNL)

-- Professor (Promotion announcement), Mechanical and Materials Engineering, UNL
+- Promoted to Professor, effective as of 08/2019, Mechanical and Materials Engineering, UNL

 - Associate Professor, Mechanical and Materials Engineering, UNL